Uptime is the ratio of time that a server, system, or website is operational compared to the total amount of time it COULD be operational.

 When you create a website, you’re essentially creating a bunch of files that need to be stored somewhere.

-That somewhere is called a server, which is simply a powerful computer.
+If you’re wondering what is a server, to simplify it, it is a powerful computer.

-When someone wants to view your website, they are basically requesting to see those files.
+When someone wants to view your web pages, they are basically requesting to see those files.

 And upon receiving that request, the server sends those files to the person who requested them, and voilà, your website appears in their browser.

-Now, uptime is simply a measure of how often that process is successful.
+Now, website uptime is simply a measure of how often that process is successful.

-In other words, it’s a measure of how often your website is available to visitors.
+In other words, it helps you measure, as a website owner, how often your website is available to visitors.

 It’s usually expressed as a percentage, like 99%, which means that your website was operational 99% of the time in a period.
 The other 1% of the period would be downtime, which is when the site is inaccessible due to maintenance or technical issues.